 Field-hunting tip

-Look in oxidized hydrothermal pyrite deposits country — that is the host setting where bouškaite typically forms.
+Look in oxidized hydrothermal pyrite deposits country, the host setting where bouškaite typically forms.
 If you start seeing jarosite, gypsum, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays habit, so train your eye for that shape before scanning the outcrop.